homebysix/ejdotcom/content/about/index.md

 ## Corrections

 Found a typo in one of my posts and want to fix it?
-First, thank you!
+Thank you!

 You can submit a pull request to my site's [GitHub repository](https://github.com/homebysix/ejdotcom) for any corrections.
-You'll find a small `</>` link at the bottom of every page that will take you directly to that page's source file.
+Or if pull requests aren't your thing, feel free to [email me](mailto:elliot@elliotjordan.com?subject=Correction%20for%20elliotjordan.com) and I'll make the correction myself.